Jun 29, 2009

 Cologne (Part 2)

 After tearing ourselves away from the ginormous cathedral we decided to head down the small alleyways to look at all the different shops.
 There really wasn't many different shops than what we have in Bonn's city center, just bigger.
-We tried checking out a few stores, but everything was packed and we just weren't in the mood for trying things on.
-Cologne's city center had a Burger King calling out our name, so that's were we had a bite to eat before heading off to try and find Old Town (Aldstadt).

 Read more...